-LUNA is the native coin of Terra, a blockchain technology developed by Terraform Labs, a Korean firm, in 2019.
-It's essential to understand Terra, LUNA's blockchain, to better understand LUNA.
+Before now, old LUNA tokens, now called LUNC, were the native coin of Terra, a blockchain technology developed by Terraform Labs, a Korean firm, in 2019.

-Terra is a stable price token that can maintain its stability through an elastic money supply.
-The revenues made from issuing the token are used to reward investors and upgrade its blockchain.
+Terra, or UST, was a stablecoin token of the Terra blockchain, whose duty was to maintain its stability through an elastic money supply for the network.
+The token's revenues were used to reward investors and upgrade its blockchain.

-The update also ensures that burnt LUNA tokens remain permanently burned and unusable.
-This is because developers reinvested previously burned tokens into other DeFi applications.
-With this update, LUNA tokens remained permanently burned, reducing the number of tokens in circulation, hence increasing its value.
+The update ensured that burned LUNA tokens would remain permanently burned and unusable, reducing the number of tokens in circulation and increasing their value.